NC State Extension Publications

 Control of black vine weevils can be directed at adults as they first emerge on favored host plants (rhododendron, hosta, euonymus).
 Pesticides should be applied thoroughly to kill weevils on the plants and on the media or soil surface where the weevils hide during the day.
 Examine host plants frequently in late May and early June for fresh feeding damage.
 Ohio State University Extension recommends timing sprays for mid-June when florabunda roses are in bloom.
 Timing sprays with bloom periods in North Carolina should be expected to hold.
 Use three sprays at three week intervals.
 For labeled pesticides, see the North Carolina Agricultural Chemicals Manual under the headings: Trees and Woody Ornamentals, Plant: Any, Black vine weevil.

 Pesticides may be applied to the media or soil surface as a drench to control black vine weevil larvae.
 Imidacloprid (Merit, Marathon) can be used as a soil injection or drench against larvae.
 Scimitar & Demand (Oregon study) and Talstar are effective when adults are present.
 Aloft may also be an effective product.
 Apparently, carbaryl (Sevin), malathion and isofenphos (Oftanol) are not effective for black vine weevil control.
 The standard Orthene is felt to be effective, but has shorter residual than the pyrethroids.
+When used as directed, pyrethroids are very toxic to insects but are not particularly hazardous to humans and pets (other than fish—avoid using pyrethroids around pools, ponds, and streams).

 The parasitic nematode, Heterorhabditis bacteriophora, is fairly effective in controlling black vine weevil grubs.
 This nematode is available through biological control dealers on the web.